-AirPods Pro 2 Hearing Aids Not in Canada
+AirPods Pro 2 Hearing Aids not available in Canada

 In iOS 18.1 the long awaited Air Pods Pro 2 Hearing Test and Hearing Aids feature is (as of 18.1 release date) not available in Canada.
 When will it be available and is there any specific was as users we can make this happen?